-By Zack Sanders – Directory of Security – APconnections
+By Zack Sanders – Director of Security – APconnections

 Since initiating our hacking challenge last year, we’ve helped multiple organizations shore up security flaws in their web application infrastructure.
 Proper web application security testing is always a mix of automated testing and manual testing.
 If you just run automated tests and don’t have the knowledge to interpret the results, the amount of false positives thrown at you will result in little value.
 If you don’t know the ins and outs of common vulnerabilities, manual testing alone will get you nowhere.
 With the right mix, you can create a baseline analysis from the automated tests that will help determine what areas of the application should be explored further manually.